gibbsly/gm/README.md

 # minecraft floating point arithmetic
 A utility datapack for doing math operations in a configurable base

-*there may currently be some issues, if you encounter any miscalculations please file an issue with the inputs and the output*
+*If you encounter any miscalculations please file an issue with the inputs and the output*

 ## Format
 Numbers in this are formatted in a specific way to store all necessary data related to the number you are inputting